UoB-COMSM0166/2025-group-23/README.md

 - Microsoft Teams: Hosted remote meetings.

-- WhatsApp: Enabled fast communication and file sharing.
+- WhatsApp: Enabled real-time communication and file sharing.

 - Microsoft Word: Used for collaborative documentation and brainstorming.